21isenough/LightningATM/docs/guide/add_on_zero2.md

 		$ passwd

--   Activate the SPI interface for the display
+-   Activate the SPI interface for the display.

 		$ sudo raspi-config